kwaklab-cornell/simGRO/README.md

 gu/par.fastTBP.txt
 ```
 First line is the number of parameter sets (7 in this case).
 Each set represents a condition.
 Next 7 are the description texts of the conditions.
 Then the list of parameter files follow.
+You can assign any other file as long as it follows the parameter file format in the next section.

 ### parameter files
 A parameter file simulating hsp70 gene under non-heatshock condition is at `gu/par.hsp70NHS.txt`.